List of Fate/Stay Night characters: Kirei Kotomine

-In the first route of Fate/stay night simply called Fate, Kirei Kotomine emerges as the story arc's main antagonist after kidnapping Illya to use her as a vessel for the Grail's cursed contents.
-In the ensuing climax, Shirō ultimately defeats him by destroying his heart with the Azoth Sword.
-In the second route, Unlimited Blade Works, Kirei attempts to use Rin as the vessel for the Grail only to be killed by Lancer well before the story's conclusion.
-In the final route, Heaven's Feel, he serves as both a protagonist and one of the story's primary antagonists.
-By prolonging Sakura Matō's life and facilitating her growth as the Black Grail, he plays a crucial role in ensuring her corruption by Angra Mainyu.
-However, his plans are foiled when Shiro and Rin manage to convince her she is truly loved, thereby giving her the resolve to break free of the entity's hold.
-As the fully developed Angra Mainyu prepares to enter the world, a mortally wounded Kirei surfaces to prevent Shirou from getting in its way.
-Subsequently, the two engage in a brutal fight to the death until Kirei's heart gives out.
-Accepting defeat, he declares Shirō the winner of the Fifth Holy Grail War before collapsing lifelessly to the ground.

 Kiritsugu Emiya

 Kiritsugu Emiya (衛宮切嗣, Emiya Kiritsugu) is Shirō's adoptive father, who died before the events of Fate/stay night and is only seen in flashback, and the biological father of Illyasviel von Einzbern.
 He is the protagonist of Fate/Zero and known as the Mage Slayer for his unconventional methods of killing.
 Born in Fuyuki City, Kiritsugu was raised on Alimango Island by his father Norikata Emiya, a magus who specialized in time magic.
 But Kiritsugu's life took a nasty turn when his friend Shirley, a local girl working as his father's aide, accidentally got vampirized and his hesitance to kill her resulted in the entire island being compromised.
 Marrying into the Einzbern family, Kiritsugu served as their representative in the Fourth Holy War as Saber's Master during the Fourth Holy Grail War with the intention of using the Holy Grail to wish for world peace.
 But Kiritsugu discovered that the Grail had become corrupted and attempted to destroy it by using a Command Spell on Saber, which devastated the surrounding area and inflicted him with a curse that would shorten his lifespan.
 His decision to destroy the Grail was regarded as a betrayal to the Einzberns, who cast him out from their ranks and prevented from him ever contacting Illya again.